kishorekkota/kishorekkota.github.io/hello_llm.md

 **Size matter in LLM, perhaps training data plays vital roles in knowledge, similar to how human learn based on past experiences, same with LLM.**

+### Different Use Cases of LLM

+Although there are countless potential use cases for LLM, they can be broadly categorized into three distinct types.

+- Prompt Engineering

+- Model Fine tuning

+  This is the process where pre-trained models undergoes a second phase of training, fine tuning, where the trained model learns about domain specific data set.

+  This process allows customization of model to meet specific needs or can improve performance based on respective application.

+-

 # Implementing a Simple Language Model